moleculerjs/site/source/docs/modules.md

 | Module name | Description | Version |
 |--------------|-------------|---------|

-> Do you have a custom Moleculer modules?
+> Do you have a custom module for Moleculer?
 [Tell us!](https://github.com/ice-services/moleculer/issues)